Thermodynamics of AdS-Schwarzschild-like black hole in loop quantum gravity

-Let $\mu$ be zero one could obtain the inversion curves, which is presented in Fig.~\ref{inversioncurve}.
+By setting $\mu$ to zero, one could obtain the inversion curves, which is presented in Fig.~\ref{inversioncurve}.

-For an inversion curve, it divides the $T$-$P$ phase space into two zones, with the lower right side of the curve being the heating region, and the upper left side representing the cooling region.
-We will see that in constant mass curves later.
+For an inversion curve, it divides the $\left(P,T\right)$ phase space into two zones: the lower right side of the curve is the heating region, and the upper left side represents the cooling region.
+We will examine this in the constant mass curves later.